 ESS’ WebID service issues and manages WebIDs.
 A WebID is a URI/IRI that uniquely identifies a person, company, organization, etc.

-In addition, starting in ESS 2.0, Pods and WebIDs are created independently of each other and WebIDs are no longer hosted on the Pods.
+In addition, starting in ESS 2.0, Pods and WebIDs are created independently of each other, and WebID profiles are no longer hosted on the Pods.
 This change allows for multiple Pods per WebID, prevents users from locking themselves out of their Pods, and allows users to obtain their WebID or Pods from alternative providers.

 For more information, see WebID service.

-ESS supports Client Identifiers.
+ESS supports Solid-OIDC Client ID Registration.
 This feature allows you to decide not only who has access to your data but also which applications are used to access your data.

 ESS’ security features include: